Best Practices for Access Point Security in WatchGuard Cloud

 About Wireless Threats

-- Misconfigured access points — Misconfigured or unknown access points connected to your corporate network with a configuration that does not conform to your organization's security policies can be a significant security threat.
-For example, if your organization's security policy requires wireless SSIDs to use minimum WPA3 security, and the configuration allows an open, unencrypted SSID, the device can allow insecure connections and create a vulnerability for your network.
+- Misconfigured access points — Misconfigured or unknown access points connected to your corporate network with a configuration that does not conform to the security policies of your organization can be a significant security threat.
+For example, if your organization requires wireless SSIDs to use minimum WPA3 security, and the access point configuration allows an open, unencrypted SSID, the device can allow insecure connections that could pose a threat to your network.

 To prevent misconfiguration of your access points, we recommend you create a secure common configuration with access points sites.

-- Outdated device firmware — If your device does not run the latest firmware, you might be at risk of a known vulnerability or product issue that can be exploited by a malicious user.
+- Outdated device firmware — If your device does not run the latest firmware, you might be at risk of a known vulnerability or issue that malicious users could exploit.

-- Weak device passwords — If you use a weak device password that can easily be guessed or compromised by a brute force attack, this creates a vulnerability and might allow a malicious user to get access to the device and the network.
+- Weak device passwords — If you use a weak device password that is easy to guess or steal through a brute force attack, attackers might get access to the device and the network.

 - Malicious access points — A malicious access point is a device intentionally set up by an attacker to masquerade as a legitimate access point for users to connect to.
-The attacker can then intercept and capture sensitive data, introduce malware, or gain access to the sensitive areas of the network.
-There are two main types of malicious access points:
+The attacker can then intercept and capture sensitive data, introduce malware, or gain access to sensitive areas of the network.

-We recommend you enable Airspace Monitoring and ThreatSync integration to monitor your network for these threats and perform response actions to prevent wireless clients from connecting to these threat access points.
+We recommend you enable Airspace Monitoring and ThreatSync integration to monitor your network for these threats and perform response actions to prevent connections from wireless clients to malicious access points.

-Create a Secure Common Configuration with Access Points Sites
+Create a Secure Common Configuration with Access Point Sites

-To prevent misconfiguration of your access points, you can use Access Point Sites that enable you to manage and deploy shared wireless settings for multiple access points you manage in WatchGuard Cloud.
+To prevent misconfiguration of your access points, use access point sites to manage and deploy shared wireless settings for multiple access points you manage in WatchGuard Cloud.

-This ensures that you apply the same secure SSID configuration to all the access points you manage.
-If you configure access points individually, you might apply inconsistent or insecure configurations to different devices.
+This makes sure that all the access points you manage use the same secure SSID configuration.
+If you configure each access point individually, you might apply inconsistent or insecure configurations to different devices.

-- Each access point can subscribe to only a single site.
+- Each access point can subscribe to only a single access point site.

 - Each access point site can have multiple subscribed devices.
 All devices that subscribe to a site share the same site configuration settings.